NextronSystems/thor-manual/usage/deployment.rst

 * Hostname
 * System Type (``server``, ``workstation``)

-If there is uncertainty it's recommended to generate ``server`` type licenses which are more expensive but run on bot system types.
+If there is uncertainty it's recommended to generate ``server`` type licenses which are more expensive but run on both system types.

 For exapmple: To retrieve a valid license for the servers named ``SRV001`` and ``SRV002`` you can use the following command: